zhengwei0409/Web_Dev_Journey/README.md

-# Road to FAANG ➡️
+# Road to MAANG ➡️

 | Week   | Description |
 | -------- | ------- |